The secret of Ferrari paint

 In the first place, I think it’s meaningless to expect flawless, perfect conditions for things that have form.
 They will all disappear anyway.
 Indeed, makers are obliged to guarantee a perfect condition at least at the time of shipment from their factories, but there’s a limit to everything.
 Especially, it’s obvious for products made from natural materials, like our furniture made of wood and leather.
 This can be said to be the matter of definition.
 What is perfect wood, perfect leather?
 Having said that, we continue to throw away a lot of wood and leather to avoid customer complaints, in fact.

 I’m sure it’s tough for any makers to throw away such materials.
 It’s not only because of cost consciousness but because we makers completely understand the true value of materials, and that there’s no big difference in value between standard and non-standard materials.
 This is the reason why we always consider the effective use of waste materials.
 One day, I found an interesting article about a facility to support people with disabilities.
-The facility staff noticed many waste clothes were produced from hemming up pants in UNIQLO, and asked to hand over the waste clothes.
+The facility staff learned many waste clothes were produced from hemming up pants in UNIQLO, and asked to hand over the waste clothes.
 Wonderfully enough, UNIQLO kindly agreed.

 Inspired by the article, I soon contacted the facility, hoping they may allow us to donate our waste leather and fabric for their products.
 To my joy, their answer was “Yes.”
 It would take some more time for them to be prepared for production using leather, and so, I’ve promised to provide our know-how of leather processing as well.
 How do you like their bags made of waste fabric from UNIQLO and our waste luxury leather?